Blended Learning Success Stories

 Metropolitan School District of Warren Township, IN

 1:1 Initiative to Improve Student Learning

-A recipient of a Race to the Top grant, the district sought to redifine its traditional educational paradigms through a district-wide 1:1 initiative.
+A recipient of a Race to the Top grant, the district sought to redefine its traditional educational paradigms through a district-wide 1:1 initiative.
 Technology alone would not be enough to realize the desired results.
-Seeking efective digital curriculum designed to address a wide range of student needs, the district partnered with Apex Learning Comprehensive Courses for original credit and credit recovery, and Tutorials for targeted instruction.
+Seeking effective digital curriculum designed to address a wide range of student needs, the district partnered with Apex Learning Comprehensive Courses for original credit and credit recovery, and Tutorials for targeted instruction.